AdobeDocs/campaign.en/help/v8/start/integration.md

 ## Leverage Adobe solutions {#gs-ac-integration}

-If you use other Adobe Experience Cloud solutions, you can connect them with Campaign.
-You can then modernize your implementation and leverage the Experience Cloud capabilities.
+Modernize your implementation and leverage all Adobe Experience Cloud capabilities.

+:speech_balloon: As a Managed Cloud Service user, [contact Adobe](support.md#support) to connect Campaign with Adobe Experience Cloud services and solutions.
+You need to implement Adobe Identity Management Service (IMS).
+[Learn more](connect.md#connect-ims)

 Campaign v8 can connect with: